MEET THE TEAM:

 GRACIE FLORES

-Executive Director, Producer
+Executive Director, Co-Founder, Producer

 Writing and directing her own films since high school, she has self-taught herself the ins and outs of indie filmmaking—from producing, to marketing, to editing.
 Marketing her no-budget short-films on TikTok, she gained massive followings and support from people all over the world.
 Altogether, her films hold over 1.5 million views on Youtube.